oopbase/oopbase/content/post/localizing-enum-values.md

 ## Solution 4: Using an attribute to create generic IValueConverter

 So we need a generic way to avoid code duplication.
-Therefore, we introduce a small attribute class, which gets a localization-key as constructor-parameter:
+Therefore, we introduce a small attribute class, which gets a localization key as constructor parameter:

 ```csharp
 [AttributeUsage(AttributeTargets.Field)]